-- Demonstrate the ability to apply theoretical concepts to actual business situations and utilize critical thinking and decision-making skills to identify, analyze, and develop practical solutions to management problems in an increasingly global environment - 2.
+- 1. Demonstrate the ability to apply theoretical concepts to actual business situations and utilize critical thinking and decision-making skills to identify, analyze, and develop practical solutions to management problems in an increasingly global environment - 2.
 Express ideas clearly, concisely, and logically, through effective speech, written communication, and interpersonal human relations skills - 3.
 Integrate management ethics-based on a Christian worldview-into the functions and processes of management - 4.
 Develop a base of knowledge and/or a range of skills that demonstrate mastery of modern business, financial, management, and economics concepts, including the formulation and implementation of strategic business policy - 5.
-Qualify for a wide range of entry level or executive management positions and/or positions of increasing responsibility, authority, and leadership
+Demonstrate capabilities to be a business professional in for-profit, non-profit, and governmental organizations.